mmsaki/etherum-development/about-me/README.md

 - 2021: Graduate at University of Minnesota *fintech* bootcamp.
 - 2022: 1st Hackathon winning at EthGlobal Hackthon.
-- 2023: 1st Consulting at Extropyio.
-(7+ cohorts)
+- 2023: Consulting at Extropyio.
+(7+ blockchain cohorts)
-- 2023: Science of Blockchain conference at Stanford University, Palo alto, CA.
+- 2023: Attended Science of Blockchain conference at Stanford University, Palo alto, CA.
 - 2024: Independent Consulting at Lifeworld.
-- 2025: Co-founder at AsyncSwap Labs with associate professor / researcher Jiasun Li.
+- 2025: Co-founder at AsyncSwap Labs.

 **Links**